-Bavaria rebels could unseat Merkel over migration
+Bavaria rebels could unseat Merkel on migration

-Local authorities in Bavaria, Germany, could start turning back migrants on Monday (18 June) in a rebellion threatening chancellor Angela Merkel's authority.
+Local authorities in Bavaria, Germany, could start turning back migrants on Monday (18 June) in a rebellion that threatens chancellor Angela Merkel's authority.

-That was the upshot of crisis talks on Thursday between Merkel's centre-right CDU party and its Bavarian sister party, the CSU, who had previously stuck together since 1949.
+That was the upshot of crisis talks on Thursday between Merkel's centre-right CDU (Christian Democratic Union) party and its Bavarian sister party, the CSU (Christian Social Union), who had previously stuck together since 1949.

 Join EUobserver today